Bret Stephens

 Bret Louis Stephens (born November 21, 1973) is an American conservative columnist.
 He has been an opinion columnist for The New York Times and a senior contributor to NBC News since 2017.
 Since 2021, he has been the inaugural editor-in-chief of SAPIR: A Journal of Jewish Conversations.

 Stephens was previously a foreign affairs columnist and deputy editorial page editor at The Wall Street Journal, overseeing the editorial pages of its European and Asian editions.
 From 2002 to 2004, he was editor-in-chief of The Jerusalem Post.
 At the Wall Street Journal, Stephens won the Pulitzer Prize for Commentary in 2013.
-Stephens is known for his neoconservative foreign policy opinions and for being part of the right-of-center opposition to Donald Trump.
+Stephens is known for his neoconservative foreign policy views, including support for Israel and US military intervention in the Middle East, for being part of the right-of-center opposition to Donald Trump, and for commentary that has generated controversy on issues such as climate change, race, and Israel.

 Early life and education

 Stephens was born in New York City, the son of Xenia and Charles J. Stephens, a former vice president of General Products, a chemical company in Mexico.
-Both his parents were secular Jews.
+Both of his parents were secular Jews.
 His mother was born in Italy at the start of World War II to Jewish parents who had fled Nazi Germany.
 His paternal grandfather, Louis Ehrlich, was born in 1901 in Kishinev (today Chișinău, Moldova).
 He fled with his family to New York after the Kishinev pogrom and changed the family surname to Stephens (after poet James Stephens).

 Louis Stephens moved to Mexico City, where he founded General Products and built his fortune.
 He married Annette Margolis and had two sons, Charles and Luis.
 Charles married Xenia.
 They moved to Mexico City with their newborn son, Bret, to help run the chemical company, inherited from Louis.
 Bret was raised there and is fluent in Spanish.
 As a teenager, he attended boarding school at Middlesex School in Concord, Massachusetts.
 Stephens earned an undergraduate degree from the University of Chicago, and a degree in comparative politics from the London School of Economics.